 As much as I love themed fantasy worlds, I haven’t had a lot of luck running longer campaigns in them – they seem to fizzle out before the group can really get into the theme and discover all the interesting quirks about the world.

 As a GM, running an adventure set in a themed fantasy world adds an extra challenge on those first few adventures.
 You need to sell the world.
 If you’re going to run a game in set in Athas (TSR’s old campaign world of Dark Sun), it really needs to feel different from a standard fantasy world.
 Capturing that feel usually requires a lot of research and reading into the setting, and experimentation to get it just right.
 If you go too far into the lore of the setting, your players won’t have any idea what’s going on (“the alien race of four-armed bug creatures are friends?”) .
 But if you don’t make things exotic, it won’t feel any different from your regular fantasy game, and I bet things will soon revert back to the standard tropes your group enjoys.

-This weekend I made another attempt at a themed fantasy game, figuring that because it was a one-shot adventure, it would be easier to get right.
+This month I made another attempt at a themed fantasy game, figuring that because it was a one-shot adventure, it would be easier to get right.
 I picked one of my favorite old-school settings: al-Qadim, the Land of Fate.

 Before I began writing The Third Hall of Uzrah, I established some ground rules to this Arabian Nights-themed adventure: